BMS-2021/MiniSQL/README.md

 ![MiniSQL.png](https://i.loli.net/2021/07/11/quRsbFZpzL5r7gY.png)

-In this project, we are required to implement a simple DBMS, which contains some basic features, like creating, dropping and selecting table, inserting and deleting rows, creating and dropping indexes which is implemented by a B+ tree, and providing persistent storage.
+In this project, we are required to implement a toy database, which contains some basic features, like creating, dropping and selecting table, inserting and deleting rows, creating and dropping indexes which is implemented by a B+ tree, and providing persistent storage.
 There are three data types that must be supported: